Cubs vs. Angels Player Props Betting Odds

 Hoerner Stats

-- Hoerner has nine doubles, a triple, four home runs, 17 walks and 26 RBI (61 total hits).
-He has swiped 13 bases.
+- Hoerner has nine doubles, a triple, four home runs, 17 walks and 26 RBI (63 total hits).
+He's also swiped 13 bases.

 Hoerner Recent Games